mligerhe/radiomicsvhio.github.io/themes/hugo-hero-theme/README.md

 - Includes examples where multiple .md files are sourced in a single layout to create fullwidth sections that have different locations in the HTML.
 - The "Home" page uses multiple markdown files for the different homepage sections.
 It uses **headless bundles**.
 - The "About Us" page uses multiple markdown files for its different sections.
 It uses **leaf bundles** and **shortcodes**.
-- "team" & "Work" use markdown files with layouts for list, single and summary views.
+- "team" & "Research" use markdown files with layouts for list, single and summary views.

 ### Features